ekhadley/subliminal/README.md

  - still trying to train these saes. loss not going down...
    - how much *should* the loss go down?
    - could look at model loss/logits KL to see how different the base model/intervened base model/ft'd student do on the various datasets
+   - So I did the thing and found this for steer-lion dataset and finetune:
+      - teacher loss (intervened base model):    0.574
+      - student loss (nonintervened base model): 0.802
+      - finetuned student loss:                  0.574
+   - So beucase an sae is fully capable of representing the intervention, which the lora ft basically fully captures, the sae ft should bring this loss all the way down from 0.8 initial to 0.574.
+   - very useful numbers to know

 ## experiments to try: